 Once home, I retrieve the wrapper and search the Internet.
 There it is!
 Writing it down, I’m off to Walmart to buy some.
 But alas, they don’t have it.
 I drive to Superstore and then on to Shopper’s Drug Mart.
 No luck.
 I pull out my iPhone and search.

 London Drugs has it and it is within driving distance.

 Parking the car, I descend on the store at a pace I’m hoping doesn’t look suspicious.
 Standing in front of shelves and shelves of candy, I search in desperation.
 Success!
 There it is.
 And wouldn’t you know it; the large container is on sale!
 They must have known I was coming.

 As my mother has confessed to me on numerous occasions, once the candy box is open, the contents are fair game and will be consumed without mercy.
 Her addiction is peanut brittle and she understands.

-Carrying my newly found pot of gold up to my home office, I don’t tell my husband what I have.
+Carrying my newly found pot of gold home, I don’t tell my partner what I have.
 I have no intention of sharing.
 Removing the freshness top, I take my first candy.

 I can’t stop.
 I now understand addiction!

 I force myself to make them last three days until they are all gone.
 For now, I will resist purchasing more as I know what the outcome will be.